-Samsung's Galaxy S11 and S11+ are expected to launch in the first quarter of 2020, likely around mid February.
+Samsung's Galaxy S11 and S11+ are expected to launch in the first quarter of 2020, likely around mid to late February.

 This feature rounds up all the leaks, rumours and speculation surrounding the next Galaxy S flagships, as well as what we want to see.